Electromagnetism · 22 April 2026↻ Updated 17 Aug 2026

 Ohm's Law is one of the most fundamental relationships in electronics and electromagnetism.
 It states that the current flowing through a conductor is directly proportional to the voltage across it and inversely proportional to its resistance.
 First formulated by Georg Ohm in 1827, it underlies the design of every electrical circuit from a torch to a data centre.

 The law is expressed as a simple triangle: V = IR.
 Know any two of the three quantities and you can always find the third.
+The calculator below does exactly that — it opens with a current of 2 A through a 10 Ω resistor, which gives 20 V across it.

 Solve for: